If you encounter issues loading this site, please refresh the page by using Ctrl + F5 if on Windows or Cmd + Shift + R if on Mac.

 • Has cultivars Yes

 The thin bark is variable on this species.
-It may be very white or more brownish in color.
+It may be very white or sometimes more brown.

 Simple, alternate leaves are 2 to 3 inches long.
 The dark green leaves are oval with double serrated edges.
-The fall color is yellow.
+Fall color is yellow.

 The male flowers are held in cylindrical catkins.
-The female flowers are also in a cylindrical structure, but are much smaller.
+The female flowers are in a cylindrical, but much smaller, structure.
 The flowers are inconspicuous.

 The fruits are small, winged nutlets held in catkins.